 You don’t need to gobble up everything that passes.
 You need to become more familiar, more discerning.
 In fact, the likelihood of getting exactly what you want increases every time we try again – you might even summon the courage to ask the sushi chef with the big sharp knives for directly for what you want.
 Ask, and it is given.

-If you’ve been following my series about the ‘OMOSHIROI’ method, you’ll know that I believe learning Japanese should be just to your taste – that is, both fun and interesting TO YOU.
+If you’ve been following my series about the ‘OMOSHIROI’ method (you can download the playbook here), you’ll know that I believe learning Japanese should be just to your taste – that is, both fun and interesting TO YOU.

 And the way to make things fun and interesting is YOUR WAY – to really consider what it is you enjoy, and grab it / do it / read it / learn it / watch it / listen to it / eat it!
 More!
 Little and often.